Applying to Ball State University

 If you are attending high school and would like to learn more about dual credit opportunities that may be available, please e-mail email@example.com or call 765-285-1581 or 800-872-0369.
 If you attend high school and would like to come to Ball State’s main campus for early college credit, apply for high school special enrollment through the Office of the Registrar.
 Permission is required from your high school principal and the appropriate university department.

 If you are enrolled at another college or university and want to take Ball State courses for credit to transfer back to your home institution, apply for guest student enrollment through the Office of the Registrar.
-You must be in good standing at your school (minimum cumulative GPA of 2.0 on a 4.0 scale).
+You must be in good standing at your school (minimum cumulative GPA of 2.0 on a 4.0 scale) and be eligible to return immediately to your home institution.